r-mach/RabbitMGR/README.md

 ## Other features

-If you want to develop while coding, better use :
+If you want to develop while displaying, better use :
 ```
 gulp watch
 ```